Finite homological dimension of Hom, vanishing of Ext, and applications to divisor class group: Introduction

+In \cite[Sec.~5]{BV01}, Brennan-Vasconcelos introduced and studied residually faithful modules, which were later studied by Goto-Kumashiro-Loan \cite[Sec.~3]{GKL19}.
+In \Cref{resfaith2}, we highly generalize their \cite[Thm.~3.9]{GKL19} even under weaker Ext-vanishing hypotheses.
+One of our results gives a freeness criteria of modules using this notion and the notion of generalized Ulrich modules as introduced in \cite[Defn.~1.2]{GOTWY}; see Proposition~\ref{resfaithul}.
+A crucial ingredient of the proof of \Cref{resfaithul} is a result comparing existence of nonzero free summand of a module and its dual, as shown in Lemma~\ref{freesumm}.

-In \cite[Sec.~3]{GKL19}, Goto-Kumashiro-Loan introduced and studied residually faithful modules.
-Taking cue from their definition \cite[3.1]{GKL19}, we introduce a few generalized versions of residually faithful modules, see Definition~\ref{defn:res-faithful}.
+Taking cue from the definition \cite[3.1]{GKL19}, we introduce a few generalized versions of residually faithful modules, see Definition~\ref{defn:res-faithful}.
 Using these notions, in Section~\ref{sec:res-faithful}, we prove the following theorem, which helps us to address Conjecture~\ref{ARC} when projective dimension of $\Hom_R(M,M)$ is finite.